Think-N-Kreate-Ltd/AGIS-Longevity-Tester-firmware/description.md

     - by using text instead of using placeholder
 - remove the border of the grid
 - remove the border of the element in the grid
+- set the bg color in row 1

 ## bugfix
 - fix the bug that when input stop condition of P2 >1s and pause when motor run >1s, the motor will run non-stop